-A simple logic: \mathcal{DL} Concept-forming operators Sentences Semantics Entailment Open World Assumption
+A simple logic: DL Concept-forming operators Sentences Semantics Entailment Open World Assumption OWA is tricky...

 Which type of reasoning?

 Summarizing, two fundamental questions that we would like to get an automatic answer to.
 Given a knowledge base expressed as a set S of sentences: